cseanburns/electronic_resource_mgmt/src/09-markets-economics.md

 per institution, in 2018 dollars, paid for by the authors and not libraries.
-For UK authors, this also amounts to over $32,640 spent on APCs
+For UKY authors, this also amounts to over $32,640 spent on APCs
 (32 * $1020).
 This is about $27K more than